JAMA Network Open November 02, 2018

 Setting

-Outcome Difference in the area under the receiver-operating-characteristic curve (AUC) between DBT and DM for lesion detection.
+Outcome Difference in area under the receiver operating characteristic curve (delta-AUC) for lesion detection between the DBT and DM modalities.

 Study Limitations